 Modern was initially designed as a format where people could use their cards that had just rotated out of Standard.
 Modern's card pool includes all cards that were legal in Standard since Mirrodin and 8th Edition, as well as Modern Horizons.

-Sometimes called Elder Dragon Highlander (EDH), Commander is a format where you have a legendary creature at the head of your deck (your commander), and the deck is based around this one card.
-All the cards in the deck must be within the same "color identity" as the commander.
-The format is also multiplayer as opposed to 1 vs 1, has 40 starting life, and the decks are exactly 100 cards with only one copy of non-basics, making this format radically different from other Magic: the Gathering formats.
+Sometimes called Elder Dragon Highlander (EDH), Commander is a format where you have a legendary creature (your commander) at the head of a 100-card deck based around it.
+All the cards in the deck must have the same "color identity" as the commander and you can only play one copy of each card (except basic lands).
+The format is also multiplayer as opposed to 1 vs. 1 and you start with 40 life, making this format radically different from other Magic: the Gathering formats.

 Similar to Commander, Oathbreaker decks are made up of 58 cards plus two cards in the command zone: a planeswalker (the Oathbreaker) and an instant/sorcery that can only be cast if the Oathbreaker is on the battlefield.

 Pioneer is the newest MTG format.
 Like Modern before it, Pioneer was designed as a place for decks to be used after they rotate out of Standard.
 It includes all main sets since Return to Ravnica.